LionsAd/xhprof-kit/README.md

 As XHProf runs are really useful when published and others can take a look, the easiest is to upload them to a hosted installation of XHProf.

 ````
-./xhprof-kit/upload-bench.sh <your API key> <your xhprof source> <your baseline identifier> baseline-8.x
+./xhprof-kit/upload-bench.sh <your API key> <your xhprof source ID> <your baseline identifier> baseline-8.x
 ````

-You can get an API key and source id by contacting me va my drupal.org contact form (http://drupal.org/user/693738) or Fabianx on FreeNode.
+You can get an API key and source ID by contacting me via my drupal.org contact form (http://drupal.org/user/693738) or Fabianx on FreeNode.

 Due to security reasons I only give out API keys to people I know.